jayzahnd/DataMiners_demo_scripts/README.md

 The elements present are the level builder, the pathfinding manager, the selection manager, the UI integration scripts, unit data, and a shader.
 A centralised distance calculator is also in the making.

+**NOTE:** Check the wiki for more information on some of those features.

 ## General level building and management scripts:
 * TerrainBuilder_02.cs *(Primary level constructor script)*